Build a Recycled Greenhouse

 Bev put up pegboard on the walls, very handy for hanging tools.

-I Have All My Seedlings In Here
+I Have All My Seedlings in Here

 She told me, "I have all my seedlings here; tomatoes, peppers, squash of all kinds; herbs and some flowers—and eggplant!
-I had my broccoli, cabbage, and Swiss chard started in there, but they are now outside."

 Master Gardener Certification